 That 1994 Canucks team led by Trevor Linden, Pavel Bure, and Kirk McLean might’ve been the most beloved team in franchise history, but it was the 2011 team that arguably hurt the most.
 Led by the Sedin Twins, Ryan Kesler, and Roberto Luongo, the Canucks exorcised their playoff demons against the Chicago Blackhawks before running into a wall against the big bad Bruins.

 There was the infamous riot that ensued and shut down the downtown core of the city, and the Canucks haven’t come close since.
-After going through some turmoil and roster turnover, the Canucks are retooling and are expected to finish in the NHL basement for the next few seasons.
-As they look to get back into contention, Elias Pettersson and Brock Boeser will be very much a part of that.
+After going through some turmoil and roster turnover, the Canucks have rebuilt and are back into contention.
+Elias Pettersson, Brock Boeser, and Quinn Hughes will be very much a part of that.

 T-2.
 Buffalo Sabres